lucastorri/relayvatr/README.md

 Furthermore, two metrics are used to compute the associate closeness, or cost, between an elevator and a user:

 1. The actual distance between the car and the user (floors);
-2. Its load (number of passengers already on the car).
+2. The car's load (number of passengers already on the car).

 When compared to a simple `first-come, first-served` (FCFS), the current implementation can use the closest possible elevator to the user, distribute load between cars, and will try to pick the largest number of users on its way.